United States sanctions against China: Russo–Ukrainian war

-Sanctions on Chinese semiconductor industry
+Semiconductor industry

 On 7 October 2022, the Bureau of Industry and Security of the United States Department of Commerce implemented controls related to advanced computing and semiconductor manufacturing in China.
 Some of these controls began immediately whereas others became effective on 12 October 2022, and 21 October 2022.

 In March 2023, the U.S. Department of Commerce added 28 additional Chinese firms to the Entity List, including Inspur and Loongson, for acquiring American technology in support of the PLA.
 In October 2023, the Department of Commerce added Biren Technology and Moore Threads to the Entity List.